Assisted Living

 Caregiver training

-The average cost of home safety modifications is around $9,500, according to Fixr’s 2023 remodeling cost analysis.
+Families who care for their loved one at home often make safety modifications to reduce the risk of injury.
+The average cost of home safety modifications is between $3,000 and $15,000.[02]
 In the early stages of dementia, basic and inexpensive accommodations, like removing trip hazards, installing grab bars, and leveling thresholds can reduce Alzheimer’s safety risks at home.

 He and his wife have spent over $5,000 on home modifications since the diagnosis.